 What are risks of IP-NFTs?

-When IP-NFTs are minted, they merge two different fields of risk: traditional IP risk and all of the risks that come with web3 experimentation.
+IP-NFTs and their fractions merge two different fields of risk: traditional IP risk and all of the risks that come with experimentation using blockchain technology.

-To mitigate this risk is to transfer to the IP-NFT into a single legal entity co-managed by several people, e.g. a Series LLC minted on Wrappr.
-Make sure the LLC wrapper has clear mechanisms for determining how the IP can be commercialized.
+One way to mitigate this risk is to transfer to the IP-NFT into a single legal entity co-managed by several people, e.g. a Series LLC minted on Wrappr.
 By using a wrapper corporation that sets forth clear terms and conditions regarding IP control and housing the IP in an IP-NFT, many of the traditional risks of IP control can be avoided.